KlimaDAO/klimadao-solidity/README.md

 There is another issue related to the `_trustedForwarder` in that contract that has not yet been resolved.

 Since `aKLIMA` was a prelaunch coupon and the existing deployed versino of the redemption contract works as expected, this contract is no longer needed.

+## Documentation

+This repo is configured with [Foundry](https://book.getfoundry.sh/) to generate documentation for the solidity source files with the [forge doc](https://book.getfoundry.sh/reference/forge/forge-doc) command.

+Foundry forge doc generates and builds an mdbook from the natspec comments contained within the Solidity source files.The `book.toml` file located in the root folder contains the config settings and the `preprocess_summary.py` script allows you to customize the book after it is generated.

+The `preprocess_summary.py` script is necessary to customize the book *after Foundry has generated the book from the natspec comments.* This script can also be used to insert additional pages into the book automatically. *If you were to modify the book without this script, each time someone ran the build command it will overwrite these changes.*

+*If you have not installed Foundry, follow the guide above before proceeding.*

+**Please follow these rules:**
+- Annonate your code with [proper NatSpec comments](https://docs.soliditylang.org/en/latest/natspec-format.html)
+- Before committing code, run the `forge doc --build` in order to build the doc/book
+- A new mdbook should be manually deployed to the public documentation from the `main` branch each time contracts are verified to block explorers like Polygonscan.

+You can run a local version of the documentation by running `forge doc --serve`

+Vercel is configured to deploy previews of the mdbook from `docs/book`.

+### Additional information

+Automating the building and deployment of the solidity documentation mdbook can also be achieved in a number of ways, each with their own trade offs.
+1. Configure github actions to checkout foundry toolchain, build the book, and deploy to github pages.
+This requires a higher tier github org for multiple pages.
+2. Configure github actions to checkout foundry toolchain, build the book, and deploy it to Vercel via Vercel CLI.
+This requires Vercel secrets stored in the repo.
+3. Configure github actions to checkout foundry toolchain, build the book, and then commit it to the repo and configure Vercel to deploy.
+This requires Github actions to add commits after each commit.

+*Note: Vercel lacks a system level dependency required to install foundry to build the book before deploying*

+Ultimately, it was simpler to document the build process and deploy the public documentation manually as new smart contracts are not deployed frequently enough to warrant automated deployment.
+These notes were documented in case automatic deployment were to be revisited in the future.